crazieemma/601_twitter-api/README.md

 ## Content：

+- twitter.py
-- Twitter API to access the twitter content
+  Twitter API to access the twitter content

+- ffmpeg.py
-- FFMPEG to convert images to videos
+  Use FFMPEG to convert images to videos

 - Google Vision analysis to describe the content